-- Four = 0 points; this card reverses the gameplay direction
+- 4 = 0 points; this card reverses the gameplay direction

-- Ten = increases or reduces the total value by 10 points (players decide)
+- 10 = increases or reduces the total value by 10 points (players decide)

 - King = sets the total value of the pile straight to 99

-You must add one token to the center if you cannot make another move without pushing the total value over 99.
+If you cannot make another move without pushing the total value of the pile over 99, you must add one token to the center.
 Once you run out of tokens, you are eliminated.

-The last player with a remaining token becomes a winner.
-His prize?
-All the tokens from the center.
+The last player with a remaining token (tokens) becomes the winner and wins all the tokens from the center.

 How to Play 99 – Video Tutorial

-How many cards are in a 99 card game?
+How many cards are in the 99 card game?

-The game can be played with a classic deck of 52 cards.
+Typically, there are 52 classic playing cards in the 99 card game.
 Alternatively, you can also use multiple decks to accommodate more players.
 Each player initially receives three cards.